marpellan/metallican_db/README.md

 # 📊 Input datasets
 Due to the large size of certain input datasets, they are not included in this Github repository.
-Instead, please refer to the [README.xlsx](README.xlsx) file, which provides a complete list of these datasets, including download instructions, links, and DOIs where available.
+Instead, please refer to the article, which provides a complete list of these datasets.

 Additionally, running the [datasets_processing.ipynb](datasets_processing.ipynb) requires (free) user accounts in Google Earth Engine to authenticate and execute related code.